-A brief glance at some United Nations statistics (www.ungift.org) confirms there is a lot of work to be done in this area.
+A brief glance at some United Nations statistics (at www.ungift.org) confirms there is a lot of work to be done in this area.
 Up to 21 million people, the majority being women and children, are involved in forced labour generating an estimated $32 billion annually.
 And don’t think developed countries like Canada are immune to the problem.
 Heppner explained, “I know a woman in Regina whose daughter is being trafficked.
 The police are involved, and they are trying to get her out, but it’s definitely in our own backyard affecting people we know and love.”

 “I started thinking of my own children and how I would feel,” explained Heppner.
 “I thought, ‘It starts with us.’
 I thought it was other people that could go out and make a difference.
 Then I thought I want to be one that makes a difference in this world.
 It’s everyday people that will change the world.”